-Spambrella includes specific classifiers that categorize email and enable granular dispositions on those categories.
-One of those classifiers is for “bulk mail” (e.g. newsletters, opt-in emails, etc.).
+Spambrella includes classifiers that categorize email and enable granular dispositions on those categories such as graymail “bulk mail” (e.g. newsletters, opt-in emails, etc.).
 Unlike Office 365 and Google’s approach to spam detection, Spambrella does not treat bulk mail as spam, as there might be legitimate cases where such mail needs to be delivered (e.g. some end users might opt-in to a medical newsletter on diabetes, and classifying such an email as spam is clearly a false positive).

 The problem with Graymail

-Spambrella provides a 30 day free service trial which will enable any SME or Enterprise to expand its email classification with granular control.
-The trial service will allow your IT department to determine the level of bandwidth saved and the additional employee productivity produced because of it.
+Spambrella provides a 30-day free service trial which will enable any SME or Enterprise to expand its email classification with granular control.
+The trial service will allow your IT department to determine the level of security controls requires, will remove the time consuming unsubscribe processes, and will gain additional employee productivity very quickly.

 Furthermore, Spambrella is a true cloud service, we will not interfere with any local services and do not need any user intervention.
 The service is managed by the nominated IT administration team.